rust-lang/rfcs/text/0000-quick-debug-macro.md

    the value of the expression?
 6. Should the macro act as the identity function on release modes?
    If the answer to this is yes, 5. must also be yes, i.e: 6. => 5.

+To be revisited once [`specialization`](https://github.com/rust-lang/rfcs/pull/1210) has been stabilized:

+7. Should expressions and values of non-`Debug` types be usable with this macro by using `std::intrinsics::type_name` for such types and the `Debug` impl for `T : Debug` types as done in version 0.1.2 of [`debugit` ](https://docs.rs/debugit/0.1.2/debugit/)?
+This depends on specialization.